TomixUG/foodforthought/content/blog/healthy-sleep.md

 Create a routine that will make you feel relaxed and will help you to go to sleep.

 <br>
-Note: If you think that you suffer from a sleep disease, talk to your doctor first.
+<ins>Note:</ins> If you think that you suffer from a sleep disease, talk to your doctor first.

 ## Sources
 - https://www.sleepfoundation.org/sleep-hygiene/what-is-healthy-sleep